Troll Farms: Mathematical Appendix

 hence the government wins the election in state 1 when $r$ is sufficiently high.
-Since $V_{1}$ is increasing with $r$ by Proposition \ref{prop: informativeness_Blackwell}, there exists $r^{\prime}$ such that the government loses the election in state 1 for $r<r^{\prime}$, and wins the election in state 1 for $r>r^{\prime}$.
+By monotonicity, there exists $r^{\prime}$ such that the government loses the election state 1 if and only if $r<r^{\prime}$.
+At the same time,